mitogen-hq/mitogen/docs/api.rst

             will be searched if given as a filename.
 Defaults to ``machinectl``.

+    .. method:: su (username=None, password=None, su_path=None, password_prompt=None, incorrect_prompts=None, \**kwargs)

+        Construct a context on the local machine over a ``su`` invocation.
+The ``su`` process is started in a newly allocated pseudo-terminal, and supports typing interactive passwords.

+        Accepts all parameters accepted by :py:meth:`local`, in addition to:

+        :param str username:
+            Username to pass to ``su``, defaults to ``root``.
+        :param str password:
+            The account password to use if requested.
+        :param str su_path:
+            Filename or complete path to the ``su`` binary. ``PATH`` will be searched if given as a filename.
+Defaults to ``su``.
+        :param str password_prompt:
+            The string to wait to that signals ``su`` is requesting a password.
+            Defaults to ``Password:``.
+        :param str password_prompt:
+            The string that signal a request for the password.
+Defaults to ``Password:``.
+        :param str incorrect_prompts:
+            Strings that signal the password is incorrect.
+Defaults to `("su: sorry", "su: authentication failure")`.

+        :raises mitogen.su.PasswordError:
+            A password was requested but none was provided, the supplied password was incorrect, or (on BSD) the target account did not exist.

     .. method:: sudo (username=None, sudo_path=None, password=None, \**kwargs)

         Construct a context on the local machine over a ``sudo`` invocation.